 How Do These Tax Benefits Work Out?

-Just when a financial year is about to end, your company may give you an investment declaration form wherein you can submit the details appropriately.
-Proof of investment, loan or insurance, whatever the case may be, will need to be accompanied with that form.
-If the details are found genuine, tax deductions will be granted and help you reduce your tax liability.
+Just when a financial year is about to end, your company may give you an investment declaration and form wherein you can submit the details appropriately.
+Proof of investment, loan, or insurance will be there with that form.
+If the details are found genuine, tax deductions are made and would help you reduce your tax liability.